microsoft/vscode-docs/release-notes/latest.md

 Salsa provides several improvements over the existing JavaScript language service.

-The JsDoc comment format is now understood and used to improve IntelliSense proposals, parameter hints, and signature help:
+The JsDoc comment format is now understood and used to improve IntelliSense proposals and parameter hints:

 ![JsDoc comment format](images/January/jsdoc.png)